tunnox-net/tunnox-core/README_EN.md

 **Q: Which protocols are supported?**

-A: TCP, WebSocket, KCP, QUIC, and HTTP Long Polling.
+A: TCP, WebSocket, KCP, QUIC.
 TCP (stable), KCP (low latency), or QUIC (high performance) are recommended.

 **Q: How to choose transport protocol?**